temporalio/documentation/docs/filter-workflows.md

 5. Register a local namespace and start using it. `tctl --ns samples-namespace n re`
 6. Allow list search attributes. `tctl --ns namespace adm cl asa --search_attr_key NewKey --search_attr_type 1`

-Note: starting a workflow with search attributes but without Elasticsearch will succeed as normal, but will not be searchable and will not be shown in list results.
+Note: starting a Workflow with search attributes but without Elasticsearch will succeed as normal, but will not be searchable and will not be shown in list results.